vento007/tiny_db/README.md

 ### Common Testing Patterns

-When writing tests for your app that uses tiny_db:
+When writing tests for your app that uses Tiny DB:

 ```dart
 // 1.
 Always use MemoryStorage for tests